 I believe Personalization and Navigation drive engagement.

 Currently, it looks as though the main form of navigation is done through the categorical drop-downs in blue, with the other subscriber feature sets found in grey section.
-I want to explore how to make this navigation more prominent and its content more discoverable.
+I want to explore how to make this navigation more prominent and the content within it easier to discover.

 The first (lo-fi) personalization UX enhancement in this design is the Story Tracker at the top.
 Currently it can be difficult to track down articles related to a topic.
 Encapsulating them and highlighting them on the home page could allow users to keep track of the stories they are interested in that span longer periods of time.